 Curriculum Development (5)

-This class explores learning theory, program planning, and tools for curriculum development promoting language, fine/gross motor, socio-emotional, cognitive and creative skills, and growth in young children (birth-age 8).
+Investigate learning theory, program planning, tools and methods for curriculum development promoting language, fine/gross motor, social-emotional, cognitive and creative skills and growth in children birth through age 8 utilizing developmentally appropriate and culturally responsive practice.
 Mandatory decimal grading.

 EARLY CHILDHOOD EDUCATION 170